Let’s start from the beginning /// or click here to skip to why it should matter to you.

 - Be able to delegate low priority tasks so you and I can concentrate on high-level strategic thinking

-- Let me do what I do best (design decisions) so we can put together a premium package offer and professional brand presence for what you do best.
+- Let me do what I do best (design decisions) so we can put together a premium digital product offer for what you do best.

-Is there life after you deliver your branding package?
+Is there life after you deliver your ux package(s)?

 Why of course there is.
-Having an amazing brand won’t be a direct consequence to increase your business value (that is, more sales), but a terrible brand will probably ensure that it fails…or worse yet, remain mediocre.
+Having an amazing UI interface won’t be a direct consequence to increase your business value (that is, more sales), but terrible design patterns will probably ensure that it fails…or worse yet, remain mediocre.

 Do you work on an hourly basis?

 I don’t.
-Because I want to learn specifically about the goals that you have for growing your business, I work alongside you to make those important decisions.
+Because I want to learn specifically about the goals that you have for growing your project, I work alongside you to make those important decisions.

 Flat-rate pricing protects you from hidden fees and motivates me to deliver on that promised efficiency to get you results.